Great Purge: Implication of the Rightists

 In the second trial, Karl Radek testified that there was a "third organization separate from the cadres which had passed through [Trotsky's] school", and "semi-Trotskyites, quarter-Trotskyites, one-eighth-Trotskyites, people who helped us, not knowing of the terrorist organization but sympathizing with us, people who from liberalism, from a Fronde against the Party, gave us this help".

 By the "third organization", he meant the Rightists led by Bukharin (whom he implicated):

-I feel guilty of one thing more: even after admitting my guilt and exposing the organisation, I stubbornly refused to give evidence about Bukharin.
+I feel guilty of one thing more: even after admitting my guilt and exposing the organization, I stubbornly refused to give evidence about Bukharin.
 I knew that Bukharin's situation was just as hopeless as my own, because our guilt, if not juridically, then in essence, was the same.
 But we are close friends, and intellectual friendship is stronger than other friendships.
 I knew that Bukharin was in the same state of upheaval as myself.
 That is why I did not want to deliver him bound hand and foot to the People's Commissariat of Home Affairs.
 Just as in relation to our other cadres, I wanted Bukharin himself to lay down his arms.